nagasudhirpulla/taming_python/blog/skills/folium_intro.md

-## Skill - Intro to Interactive maps in python with Folium
+## Skill - Introduction to Folium for interactive maps in python
 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

 #### Skills Required